Rekiahhinton/technical-writing-portfolio/docs/api_mastery/spotify_oauth.md

 3. Postman - [Sign Up/Login](https://www.postman.com/) or curl - [Download](https://curl.se/download.html)
 4. Familiarity with REST and HTTP Requests, but no OAuth 2.0 knowledge required.

 ## The Authorization Code Flow

 ### Step 1: Request User Authorization

+The Authorization Code Flow begins by sending the user,

 ### Step 2: Handle the Callback and Extract the Code